Consistency of the plug-in functional predictor of the Ornstein-Uhlenbeck process in Hilbert and Banach spaces: Simulations

-For simulation of the sample-paths of O.U. process, an extension of the Euler method, the Euler-Murayama method (see \hyperref[Kloeden92]{Kloeden and Platen (1992)}) is applied, from the Langevin stochastic differential equation satisfied by the O.U. process $\{\xi_t,\ t\in \left[0,T \right]\}$
+On the simulation of the sample--paths of an O.U. process, an extension of the Euler's method, the so--called Euler--Murayama's method (see \cite{KloedenPlaten92}) is applied, from the Langevin stochastic differential equation satisfied by the O.U. process $\left\lbrace \xi_t,\ t\in \left[0,T \right] \right\rbrace$